paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-135-space-programs.md

 (2) The term “major defense acquisition program” has the meaning given such term in [section 4201 of this title](./chapter-321-general-matters.md#section-4201).

 (3) The term “space major defense acquisition program” means a major defense acquisition program for the acquisition of a satellite, ground system, or command and control system.

+### Statutory Notes

+#### Amendments
+2024—Pub.
+L. 118–159 struck out period at end of section catchline.

+<a id="section-2275c"></a>
+## § 2275c.
+Space Force satellite ground systems
+**(a) Requirement.—** The Assistant Secretary of the Air Force for Space Acquisitions and Integration, acting as the service acquisition executive for the Air Force for space systems and programs, may not authorize a launch associated with a Space Force satellite acquisition program unless—

+(1) the associated ground systems and modifications are completed and ready for operation at the time of the launch; and

+(2) the applicable satellite capabilities may be used on completion of the launch.

+**(b) Waiver.—**

+(1) The Secretary of the Air Force may waive the requirement under subsection (a) if the Secretary determines that such waiver is necessary for reasons of national security.

+(2) Not later than 10 days after making a waiver under paragraph (1), the Secretary shall notify the congressional defense committees of such waiver.

+### Statutory Notes

+#### Prior Provisions
+Provisions requiring reports on integration of acquisition and capability delivery schedules for segments of major satellite acquisition programs and funding for such programs were contained in [section 2275 of this title](./chapter-135-space-programs.md#section-2275), prior to repeal by Pub.
+L. 118–159, div.
+A, title XVI, § 1603(b), Dec.
+23, 2024, 138 Stat.
+2160.

+<a id="section-2275d"></a>
+## § 2275d.
+Acquisition and operation of space systems for space warfighting and control
+**(a) Requirement.—** The Secretary of Defense shall acquire and operate space systems to be used primarily for space warfighting and control to meet the requirements specified by one or more combatant commanders in carrying out the responsibilities set forth in [section 164 of this title](./chapter-006-combatant-commands.md#section-164).

+**(b) Role of Commercial Space Systems.—** The Secretary may use one or more commercial space systems to augment the space systems acquired and operated under subsection (a) if such commercial space systems are under the direction of a member of the armed forces with responsibility for space warfighting and control operations.

+**(c) National Security Waiver.—**

+(1) The Secretary may waive the application of subsection (a) if the Secretary determines that such a waiver is in the national security interest of the United States.

+(2) Not later than 10 days after exercising the waiver authority under paragraph (1), the Secretary shall submit to the congressional defense committees a notification of the use of such authority that includes—

+  (A) a description of the national security interest upon which the exercise of such authority is based;

+  (B) the anticipated vulnerabilities to national security posed by the use of such waiver;

+  (C) identification of which operational commander will provide direction to the commercial space system that is used pursuant to the waiver instead of a system acquired and operated by the Secretary; and

+  (D) the anticipated duration of such waiver.

 <a id="section-2276"></a>